Five reasons you should start a prayer journal

-Do you find prayer difficult?
-I sometimes do.
-Sometimes prayer feels like talking into space, and it can be hard to feel like God is actually there, listening.
+I know that I often do!
+Sometimes prayer feels like talking to an imaginary friend, and it can be hard to feel like God is actually listening.

 But the Bible tells us he is.
 1 John 5:14-15 says, “This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.
 And if we know that he hears us—whatever we ask—we know that we have what we asked of him.”

 If you struggle to feel like God is listening, or question whether your prayers are actually working, you might find it helpful to start a prayer journal.

 A prayer journal is a notebook where you write down the things that you are praying for.
 Some people just write down dot points.
 Others write out prayers in full.
 Whatever way you choose to use it, the important thing is to keep a record of the things you are praying for.

 Why is it helpful?